 Before I get into the details of this post, a brief history of the tampon might surprise you.

 The tampon is actually regulated in the US by the Food & Drug Administration as a Class II Medical Device.
 The word ‘tampon’ is a derivative of the French word tampion which means “a piece of cloth to stop a hole”.
 My research indicates that tampons were used as early as the 19th century as battle dressings to plug bullet holes.
 It wasn’t until later that they were used as a feminine product.
 There are even accounts of tampons being used as wound plugs in modern warfare.
 A friend of mine told me that it’s not uncommon for Army Medics to carry tampons in their med kits.
-Tampons are sterile and come very well packaged in their own water proof container.
+Tampons aren’t sterile, but come very well packaged in their own water proof container.
 This only adds to their survival utility.

 I’ve high-lighted a few survival uses below: